Vietnam.vn - Nền tảng quảng bá Việt Nam

-Decentralization and delegation of authority in licensing and certification of practice in the field of medical examination and treatment
+Decentralization and delegation of authority in licensing and practice certificates in the field of medical examination and treatment

 Báo Tin TứcBáo Tin Tức10/11/2024

-According to the working program at the 8th Session of the 15th National Assembly, on the afternoon of November 11 and the morning of November 12, the National Assembly questioned Minister of Health Dao Hong Lan on a group of issues related to the health sector, including the issuance of licenses and practice certificates in the field of medical examination and treatment.
+According to the working program of the 8th Session of the 15th National Assembly, on the afternoon of November 11 and the morning of November 12, the National Assembly questioned Minister of Health Dao Hong Lan on a group of issues in the health sector, including the issuance of licenses and practice certificates in the field of medical examination and treatment.

 Photo caption